raspberri05/vault/Computer Science 151/1 - Recap.md

 ### Attributes / Class Attributes / Class Members / Class Fields

+>[!info] Definition
-* Represent variables of data within a class
+>* Represent variables of data within a class
-* Defines the properties of objects created from that class
+>* Defines the properties of objects created from that class

 >[!example]
 >```java